 See also: Wavefront Sensing and Control

 The mirror system that collects and focuses light for JWST is referred to as the optical telescope element (OTE).
-It has a three-mirror anastigmat design, consisting of primary, secondary, and tertiary mirrors.
-A fourth flat mirror, called the fine steering mirror (FSM), is used for pointing stabilization and very small offset maneuvers.
+It has a 3-mirror anastigmat design, consisting of primary, secondary, and tertiary mirrors.
+A 4th flat mirror, called the fine steering mirror (FSM), is used for pointing stabilization and very small offset maneuvers.
 The effective focal ratio of the OTE is f/20, and the effective focal length is 131.4 m.

 The mirrors are made of beryllium, which is both lightweight and very stable to temperature variations over the range of 30–80 K. The mirrors are coated with gold to provide high reflectivity from 0.6 to just beyond 28 μm.